-- The server awaits connections.
+- The proxy server awaits connections.

-- A client connects, sends the name of a file it wants to upload.
+- A client connects, sends a URL.

 Wherever applicable, use the commands and protocol for TFTP

 Create a web page showing throughput across varying conditions

 (V4 vs V6; sequential vs windowed acks; drops vs no drops)

 - A client only downloads files from the proxy server, never uploads.

 - Support only binary (octet) transmission.